New Templeton Fellowship Opportunity

 Q: When can I start a Fellowship?

 A: Fellowships may begin after awardees have successfully completed Templeton World Charity Foundation’s compliance monitoring processes, and a contract between Templeton World Charity Foundation and the host institution has been draw up.
-Given that these tasks will likely take 2-3 months to complete, the earliest that a Fellowship will likely begin is September 2017.
-Fellowships may begin no later than the last day of 2017.
+Given that these tasks will likely take 2-3 months to complete, the earliest that a Fellowship will likely begin is September 2018.
+Fellowships must begin no later than the last day of 2018.

 Q: I am currently in a permanent or tenure-track position.
 Am I eligible to apply for a fellowship?